 The Business plan includes everything in the Professional plan, plus integrations with online web form tools like Wix and WordPress.
 The major upgrade included in the Business plan, however, is the ability to send automated email campaigns, as well as track individual sales leaderboards and monitor team sales goals.

 Regardless of the plan you choose, Copper includes an array of features for organizing contact data, managing sales opportunities, monitoring performance, communicating with customers, and automating repetitive tasks.
 One of the limitations, however, is customer support availability, which only allows for email or live chat communication during business hours.

-One feature Copper offers that is not typically provided in all CRM software platforms is automatic enrichment of contact profiles.
-By downloading the Copper CRM Google Chrome extension, contact records can be added from Gmail with just one piece of information, such as an email address.
+One feature Copper offers that is not typically provided in all CRM software platforms is the automatic enrichment of contact profiles.
+By downloading their Google Chrome extension, contact records can be added from Gmail with just one piece of information, such as an email address.